I am an artist, do I need a website?

 Your website is your own bespoke gallery space and you are the curator of your own show

 I have been building my own website for many years, but as an artist it has never been my main focus.
 Over the years I learned a lot, yet there is even more to learn still.
-In the beginning I wrote some basic HTML and uploaded it to my site, I have also used Blogger for my blog.
+In the beginning I wrote some basic HTML and built my website like that.
+I have also used Blogger for many years for my blog.
 Later on I moved to website builders such as Moonfruit and Weebly and some others which use the What-You-See-Is-What-You-Get (WYSIWYG) systems.
 There you can drag and drop website elements and get a feel for what it would look like ‘live’, while you are building it.
 I have always had an interest in having a good looking site but strongly believe things should not be any more complicated than needs be.

 What sort of Site do I Need?

 Building a website can be as easy or as difficult as you want it to be.
 But if you are an artist like me, and you have paintings, sculptures or craft products to show, your website does not need to be complicated.
 Compared to some sites an artist’s website is fairly straightforward.
 The minimum you would need is a home page to introduce yourself and your work, you would need a page with an image gallery and a page about you.
 That is all.

 Of course you can make it as complex and expansive as you like.
 You might have different categories of work, and need multiple image gallery pages.
 You might have a page about commissions, a page with your CV or if you would like to write about your work, a blog page.
 If you want to sell online, you can create an online shop, complete with ‘add to basket’ buttons and payment system.
 Still, compared to many other websites, (imagine how many pages Amazon would need for their site) an artist’s site is simple.